0x471/rln-o1js/README.md

-# Protokit starter-kit

-This repository is a monorepo aimed at kickstarting application chain development using the Protokit framework.

 ## Quick start

-The monorepo contains 1 package and 1 app:
+The MRLN monorepo contains 1 package and 1 app:

 - `packages/chain` contains everything related to your app-chain
 - `apps/web` contains a demo UI that connects to your locally hosted app-chain sequencer